Apple fixes bug breaking security software – but this Mac VPN remains affected

 About three weeks after the launch, Apple finally promised to have fixed a bug with its latest MacOS 15 update that was creating trouble with multiple security products.
 These included enterprise solutions like CrowdStrike, SentinelOne, and Microsoft Defender, as well as the best VPN and antivirus software tools for everyday use.

 According to the Big Tech giant, macOS Sequoia 15.0.1 "improves compatibility with third-party security software," Apple wrote on its support page.
-Yet, one of TechRadar's favorite Mac VPNs has confirmed that some service issues still occur.
+Yet, while the security of the service has not been compromised, one of TechRadar's favorite Mac VPNs has confirmed that some "service issues" still occur.
+These are expected to be fixed with the upcoming 15.1 version (currently in beta), specifically issues with iMessage notifications when connected to a VPN.

 Mixed results for Mac VPNs